 The high and escalating prices of energy are putting the pressure on all of us to find ways to enjoy our leisure time locally.
-More and more vacationers will opt to stay in the area, or to cut their travel distance substantially in order to do the things Valley Township can provide in the area of recreation.
-We have an abundance of natural resources in our Township that our residents can use for their enjoyment.
-They do not have to leave the Township in order to find places to go camping, have a picnic, go swimming, boating, fishing, hiking or horseback riding.
+More and more vacationers will opt to stay in the area or to cut their travel distance substantially.
+Recreational opportunities are abundant in Valley Township, the Allegan State Game Area and nearby Allegan County parks.
+There are an abundance of natural resources in our Township that residents and visitors can use for their enjoyment.
+They do not have to leave the Township in order to find places to go target shooting, hunting, camping, have a picnic, go swimming, boating, fishing, hiking, snowmobiling, bicycling or horseback riding.
 They can do it all right here.
 And more out-of-towners, who used to travel to points north for their weekends will find they can do the same kinds of activities here in Valley Township.
 We as planners need only make sure that such facilities are created and properly maintained so that they can be used by all in a safe and enjoyable manner.